Fuad-31/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 ./8-true_knowledge: this script prints the result of the addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE, followed by a new line
 ./9-divide_and_rule: this script  prints the result of POWER divided by DIVIDE, followed by a new line.
-./10-love_exponent_breath: this script displays the result of BREATH to the power LOVE
+./10-love_exponent_breath: this script displays the result of BREATH to the power LOVE ./11-binary_to_decimal: this script converts a number from base 2 to base 10.